geektoni/GameOfLife/README.md

 * **Step**: update the grid with a new generation of cell each time this button is pressed;
 * **Clear**: clear the grid from all cells;

-If you want to test it, there is a compiled version inside **./dist **.
+If you want to test it, there is a compiled version inside **dist**.
 It was compiled under Linux.